davislenny/simple_shell/README.md

 ## KSHS~$_SHELL

 ### Learning Objectives
-> The goat of this project is to understand;
+> The goal of this project is to understand;
 * How a shell works
 * What a pid and a ppid is
 * How to manipulate the environment of the current process